 III.
-PROCESS FOR ESTABLISHING ANNUAL BASE RATES AND COMPONENTS THEREOF.

-- 1. Timing for Annual Base Rate Filing: GMP shall file the Initial Annual Base Rate for fiscal year 2020 (FY20) with the Commission by June 1, 2019 or within two weeks of the PUC's approval of the Plan, whichever is later, .
+PROCESS FOR ESTABLISHING ANNUAL BASE RATES A. Timing for Annual Base Rate Filing GMP shall file the Initial Annual Base Rate for fiscal year 2020 (FY20) with the Commission by June 1, 2019 or within two weeks of the PUC's approval of the Plan, whichever is later.
 The Initial Annual Base Rate filing shall provide the Projected Smoothed Base Rate for all three years of the Plan, utilizing the rate smoothing methodology set out in Section V(F), below.
 This methodology shall set the annual base rate for FY20, and provide the projected rate for FY21 and FY22, which will still be subject to any annual adjustments authorized under the Plan in those years.
-Subsequent base rate filings shall be made on June 1 of each year and include the expected base rate adjustments for the following year of the plan, based on any annual adjustments authorized under the Plan, The Annual Base Rate Filing shall be accompanied by a narrative explanation of information reasonably needed to assist in understanding the filing. - 2.
-Notice: The Annual Base Rate Filing shall be posted on the Company website at the time of filing, and the Company shall provide individual customer notice through bill notification of each period's Plan Base Rate Annual Adjustment when its request to effectuate those changes is filed. - 3.
-Review and Approval: The proposed Annual Base Rate filing shall be subject to DPS review and comment (including independent expert review, as needed), and PUC approval.
-The Department shall file comments on the Company's Annual Base Rate Filings within 60 days of the filing.
-Final rates for the coming fiscal year shall be set by the PUC no less than 30 days prior to the start of the fiscal year. - 4.
-Schedule for Filings: The schedule for all required filings under this Plan are identified in Attachment 8, including the Annual Base Rate filings discussed in this section, Adjustor filings discussed in Section VI, and the Plan Evaluation discussed under Section VIII.
+Subsequent base rate filings shall be made on June 1 of each year and include the expected base rate adjustments for the following year of the Plan, based on any annual adjustments authorized under the Plan.
+The Annual Base Rate Filing shall be accompanied by a narrative explanation of information reasonably needed to assist in understanding the filing.

+B. Notice The Annual Base Rate Filing shall be posted on the Company website at the time of filing, and the Company shall provide individual customer notice through bill notification of each period's Plan Base Rate Annual Adjustment when its request to effectuate those changes is filed.

+C. Review and Approval The proposed Annual Base Rate filing shall be subject to DPS review and comment (including independent expert review, as needed), and PUC approval.
+The Department shall file comments on the Company's Annual Base Rate Filings within 60 days of the Final Multi-Year Regulation Plan June 7, 2019 (as amended September 3, 2020 in Case No. 20-1401-PET) Page 14 of 35 filing.
+Final rates for the coming fiscal year shall be set by the PUC no less than 30 days prior to the start of the fiscal year.

+D. Schedule for Filings The schedule for all required filings under this Plan is outlined in Attachment 8, including the Annual Base Rate filings discussed in this section, Adjustor filings discussed in Section VI, and the Plan Evaluation discussed under Section VIII.
 IV.
-ESTABLISHING COMPONENTS OF ANNUAL BASE RATES.

-GMP's annual base rates shall consist of a locked smoothed non-power cost component, forecasted power supply, revenue and income tax components, which will each be refreshed annually based on updated forecasts, and a return on equity component, which will be adjusted annually based on an ROE formula set in the Plan.
+COMPONENTS OF ANNUAL BASE RATES GMP's annual base rates shall consist of a locked smoothed non-power cost component, forecasted power supply, revenue and income tax components, which will each be refreshed annually based on updated forecasts, and a return on equity component, which will be adjusted annually based on an ROE formula set in the Plan.
 At the beginning of the Plan, GMP will develop a Projected Smoothed Base Rate based on forecasts of each of these four components.
 Although only the non-power cost component will be locked, the purpose of this mechanism is to smooth out anticipated variation in overall rates to the extent possible at the start of the Plan.